-Breaches of the Code, including apparent breaches and allegations, will be dealt with in accordance with our Discipline and Performance Management Policy, Commitment to Kindness, and the principles of procedural fairness (or 'natural justice'1).
-The consequences of inappropriate behaviour and breaches of this Code will depend on the nature of the breach.
+Breaches of the Code (including apparent breaches and allegations) will be managed in accordance with our Performance Management Policy, Commitment to Kindness, and the principles of procedural fairness (or 'natural justice').
+The consequences for breaches of this Code will depend on the nature of the breach.